Niraj3112/CodSoft-2023/README.md

-# CodSoft-2023
+# Python Programming
 Python Programming
-This repository consist of the codsoft python programming tasks
+This repository consist of the python programming tasks